 The Chamber’s 2019 sponsors were recognized at the meeting and a PowerPoint presentation containing a thank-you message and their logos ran as a continuous loop throughout the social hour and dinner.
 A listing with their logos is here.

 The guest speaker was Jessica Guthrie, president of Picture Pittsfield, who shared the mission, vision, and activities of this new group.

 The highlight of the evening is always the Awards Ceremony.
 Each year the Chamber presents a Business of the Year, Volunteer (s) of the Year, and Community Betterment Awards.
 The recipients of all of the awards were selected from nominations made by chamber members and the community at large.
 There were a number of nominations for each award.
 The Fickle Goddess of Fortune made her tenth appearance.

 The Chamber believes strongly that each person or business nominated was worthy and we hope they feel honored to be recognized by their peers.
 The awards ceremony presentation shared the key points from their nomination submissions.
 It was clear that volunteerism and business is alive and well in Pike County.

-The Business of the Year recognizes a successful Pike County business that has demonstrated integrity
+The Business of the Year recognizes a successful Pike County business that has demonstrated integrity and community involvement.

 The Volunteer of the Year can be any Pike County resident who volunteers his or her time to support Pike County and his or her community.